4 Levels of Health Advice - Don't Choose the Wrong One

 And knowing which advice to follow to have the best health outcome.

-Okay, there are really 4 levels of health advice and really the only thing that matters is which one you’re following because it directly affects your quality of life and your disease burden in the future.
+There are 4 levels of health advice and really the only thing that matters is which one you’re following because it directly affects your quality of life and your disease burden in the future.

 Level 4 Advice - Most Common